 – Lecture on SB 7.5.30 – Mauritius, October 2, 1975

-Keeping this in mind and Srila Prabhupada’s vision of building a house in which the whole world can live in, we want to introduce you herewith to the beginning of the “Gopinath’s gardens project”.
-This project will help the community (including guests and tourists) experiencing a “simple living” kind of lifestyle and introduce people to a life of goodness and Krishna consciousness.
+Keeping in mind Srila Prabhupada’s vision of building a house in which the whole world can live, we want to introduce you to the beginning of the ‘Gopinatha’s garden project’.
+This project will help the community of Radhadesh (including guests and tourists) experience a simple living lifestyle and introduce people to a life of goodness and Krishna consciousness.